CURRENCIES: Dollar Advances Vs. Yen As Stock-market Volatility Declines

 The dollar traded on Tuesday at its highest level against the yen in nearly six weeks as a sharp drop in stock-market volatility blunted demand for safety plays like the Japanese currency.

-The greenback has advanced against the yen over the past two weeks as geopolitical fears tied to an election in France have faded, while tensions between the U.S. and North Korea have faded somewhat.
+The greenback has advanced against the yen over the past two weeks as geopolitical fears tied to an election in France have subsided, as have tensions between the U.S. and North Korea.

 Emmanuel Macron's first-place finish in the April 23 French vote was seen as a blow to the momentum of nationalist politicians like far-right candidate Marine Le Pen, who has called for France to exit from the European Union.
 Le Pen will face off against Macron in the final round of the country's presidential elections this weekend.

-Meanwhile, President Donald Trump said in a Monday interview that he would "absolutely" meet with North Korean leader Kim Jong Un, a course of action that has long been encouraged by China, the so-called Hermit Kingdom's largest benefactor.

-The dollar advanced to Yen112.31 in recent trade, its highest level since March 21.
+The dollar advanced to Yen112.31 late Tuesday in New York, its highest level since March 21.
 By comparison, it traded at Yen111.84 late Monday in New York.
 The CBOE Volatility Index, commonly referred to as the VIX, slumped to a 10-year low on Monday, a sign that investors are anticipating a placid market in May.

 Continue Reading Below